openfaas/docs/docs/contributing/get-started.md

 There are many ways to contribute to the OpenFaaS project.

-Before raising a PR or an issue request that you read our [Contributing guide](https://github.com/openfaas/faas) which applies to every OpenFaaS GitHub repository.
+Before raising a PR or an issue request that you read the project's [Contributing guide](https://github.com/openfaas/faas) which applies to every OpenFaaS GitHub repository.
 We have a wide range of suggestions for contributing to the project and community and only some of those involve writing code.

 ### Five practical ideas for a first contribution